 Process for filing request to change final grade to P or N

-For graduating seniors only: after consultation with your advisor, if you decide to change a course grade to a P or N, use this form for each course for which you want to do a grade change. https://forms.wayne.edu/5e9d9f707a864.
+For graduating seniors only: after consultation with your advisor, if you decide to change a course grade to a P or N, use this form for each course for which you want to do a grade change. forms.wayne.edu/5e9d9f707a864.
 If you decide to stay with the final grade assigned, you do not need to do anything else.
-Your decision is due no later than May 8, 2020.
+Your decision is due no later than December 23, 2020.
 Please note once your transcript is certified, the grades cannot be changed.

 For continuing students only: after consultation with your advisor, if you decide to change a course grade to a P or N, you will use a form currently being developed by the Registrar.
-It will be available May 11.
-Check the Registrar's page for updates https://wayne.edu/registrar/records/grades/winter-2020-pn-grading/ Please note: you can have until the time your transcript is certified post graduation to make or change your decision.
+It will be available January 5, 2021.
+Check the Registrar's page for updates wayne.edu/registrar/records/grades/pandemic-pn-grading Please note: you can have until the time your transcript is certified post graduation to make or change your decision.
+Please note: you can have until the time your transcript is certified post graduation to make or change your decision.

 Note: This page was updated as of June 21, 2021.
 Please check back for further updates